 You will receive a written contract which spells out the terms of the health guarantee of your puppy as well as your puppy’s AKC registration application (unless your puppy is out of a recent import, in which case the AKC registration may be delayed).

 Your puppy has been “free fed” here at my kennel.
 That is, it has received all it wanted to eat.
 If you only have this one dog, you may free feed too if you wish.
 Free feeding means that you keep a bowl of food down 24/7.
 No, they won’t over eat.
 It doesn’t take them long to realize that the food is not going anywhere and they don’t have to challenge anyone for it so they just “graze” as they want to.
 If feeding on a schedule is more to your liking, then feeding several small meals a day is better than one large one.
 Feeding two or three small meals a day allows your puppy/dog to digest and absorb the nutrients in the food that they have consumed, much more easily and thoroughly.
-Your puppy needs about 3 cups of food per day.
+Your puppy needs about one and a half to two cups of food per day.
 If they eat all that…give them more, and if you can manage to divide that up into two or three feedings per day….great!

 Clean, fresh water throughout the day…..but take the water up at 6:00PM.
 This will help your puppy go through the night without having to go pee, and this helps with potty training.